Love Is a Many Strangled Thing: Plot

-Unfortunately, the therapy works too well and Homer can no longer strangle Bart, even when the boy misbehaves, because he is traumatized by the therapeutic session.
-Realizing that the anger management sessions have turned Homer into a pushover, Bart takes advantage of him and becomes a school bully, as the school can no longer count on Homer's aggressiveness to protect them from Bart.
-Appalled by Bart's abuse towards Homer, Marge decides to take Bart to Dr. Zander to change his ways, but to her shock, she finds out that Zander has become homeless due to the current economic downturn.
-Marge begs Dr. Zander to fix Bart and Homer for $23 and a can of beans, and Zander accepts.
+Unfortunately, the therapy works too well and Homer can no longer strangle Bart, even when the boy misbehaves, because he is traumatized by the session.
+Bart takes advantage of how the anger management sessions have turned Homer into a coward by becoming a school bully, as the school can no longer count on Homer's aggressiveness to protect them from Bart.
+Furious by Bart's abusive behavior towards Homer, Marge takes him to Dr. Zander to change his ways, but to her shock, she finds out that he has become homeless due to the current economic downturn.
+Marge desperately begs Dr. Zander to fix Bart and Homer for $23 and a can of beans, and Zander accepts.

 Dr. Zander takes Bart and Homer on a trip while Marge and Lisa spend their time watching sad horse movies.
 During their trip, Zander tries several exercises to encourage Homer to have confidence in Bart but, unfortunately, Bart abuses Homer's ignorance and enjoys when he gets hurt, much to Zander's frustration.
 The ultimate test for Bart's and Homer's relationship is that Bart must save his father from being hanged in a tree, but Bart is more focused on text-pranking Moe than looking out for Homer's welfare.
-Dr. Zander, realizing just how annoying Bart is, decides to kill him, but Bart manages to free Homer, who saves him.
-In revenge for Zander's behavior, Homer and Bart sue the psychologist, and are awarded his sole remaining possession: a hole in the large tree he lives in, a place where Homer and Bart finally reconcile and bond.
+Dr. Zander, realizing just how annoying Bart is, snaps and tries to kill him, but Bart manages to free Homer, who saves him.
+In revenge for Zander's newfound behavior, Homer and Bart sue the psychologist, and are awarded his sole remaining possession: a hole in the large tree he lives in, a place where Homer and Bart finally reconcile and bond.

 Production

 The opening sequence of the episode begins with the opening notes of the Futurama theme in place of usual theme, with the Planet Express ship flying across the screen.
 Futurama is another animated series created by Matt Groening, and was officially renewed for a seventh season the same week the episode aired.

-The closing credits are followed by the message "Dedicated to the Memory of Elizabeth Taylor" appearing beneath a picture of Maggie Simpson.
-Taylor voiced Maggie's first word, "Daddy", in the fourth season episode "Lisa's First Word"; she died on March 23, 2011, four days before the episode premiered.
+Paul Rudd was cast as Dr. Zander, a therapist who is disturbed that Homer strangles Bart.
+Executive producer Al Jean remarked that no one had previously complained about Homer strangling Bart.
+Former basketball player Kareem Abdul-Jabbar appeared as himself in a Homer wig strangling Homer.
+Abdul-Jabbar thought his performance was the easiest of his career because he did not need to memorize lines or have a camera presence.